 Growing Your Business

-BEDC would be happy to assist in helping you to expand your business.
+We would be happy to assist in helping you to expand your business.
 The Info Entrepreneurs Website, the Canada Business Network and the Canada Business Ontario websites also have valuable information on identifying opportunities, business planning and resources for growth.

 The Halton Region Small Business Centre also provides support to expanding small businesses.